 Employment Outlook and Salary Information

 An associate's degree program can prepare an individual for a career as a diesel service technician and mechanic who repairs many types of heavy machinery, such as diesel ambulances, trucks, buses or tractors.
-The U.S. Bureau of Labor Statistics has predicted job growth for this group of workers to be 15% from 2010 to 2020.
-The average salary for bus and truck mechanics and diesel engine specialists was $43,660 in May 2012.
+The U.S. Bureau of Labor Statistics has predicted job growth for this group of workers to be 5% from 2018 to 2028.
+The median salary for bus and truck mechanics and diesel engine specialists was $47,350 in May 2018.

 Certification and Continuing Education